 - You may also use Greek yogurt or the plain yogurt which is available in the market.

-‘Drumstick Mor Kuzhambu’ is a gravy made from buttermilk, for steamed rice.
+'Drumstick Mor Kuzhambu' is a gravy made from buttermilk, for steamed rice.
 This recipe always comes to my mind, whenever my family wishes for some good light food.
 My mom prepares this kuzhambu as little watery, but guys at my home always opt for the thicker version.
 The thickness of this kulambu depends on the ground masala.
-Adjust it accordingly to your preferred consistency.
+Adjust it according to your preferred consistency.

 Drumstick More Kuzhambu Recipe needs less than 30 minutes for making from scratch.
 As you know light food always needs a little time for preparation.

-Today little bit sultry day, I wished to have lesser spicy lunch.
+Today a little bit sultry day, I wished to have lesser spicy lunch.
 This kuzhambu would be the best option.
 It does taste great when served with Appalam, Potato Fry.

 Few simple tips for making Drumstick More Kuzhambu Recipe:

-- Buttermilk tends to curdle easily, so always simmer the flame and allow to cook it slowly.
+- Buttermilk tends to curdle easily, so always simmer the flame and allow it to cook it slowly.